andrew/ultimate-awesome/README.md

 - [awesome-mcje-vanilla-tech](https://github.com/RanolP/awesome-mcje-vanilla-tech) - Curated List for Minecraft: Java Edition Vanilla Technique for Creating Great Stuff.
 - [awesome-mobile-growth](https://github.com/renedeanda/awesome-mobile-growth) - Awesome Mobile Growth is a curated list of the best mobile growth related resources, blogs, & tools in one place.
 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
+- [awesome-tech-ethics-resources](https://github.com/sampart/awesome-tech-ethics-resources) - Awesome list of resources for mitigating and avoiding the potential negative effects of technology on society.
 - [awesome-iitc-plugins](https://github.com/Suburbanno/awesome-iitc-plugins) - A collection of amazing plugins for IITC.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.